 Animals of Mgahinga Gorilla national park

-Mgahinga Gorilla national park is home to76 mammal species but many are difficult to see in the wild because of the vegetation.
-Look out for bush pigs, South African porcupines,forest buffaloes, bushbucks, forest Elephantsgolden cats and.
-The main attractions are the endangered mountain gorillas and golden monkeys.
+Mgahinga Gorilla national park is home to 76 mammal species but many are difficult to see in the wild because of the vegetation.
+Look out for bush pigs, South African porcupines, forest buffaloes, bushbucks, forest Elephants, golden cats etc. The main animals that bring people to this park are the endangered mountain gorillas and the golden monkeys.

 Birds of Mgahinga Gorilla national park